ChooseWhy Choose This Program?

 Opportunities & Internships

 Students of history and historic preservation are placed in agencies, libraries, archives, museums, preservation organizations, historical societies, governmental agencies, and at historic sites for practical experience.
 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in history or historic preservation.
-Students find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.
+Students find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.